 Visas for dependents of visa beneficiaries

-Similarly, J-2 visas are reserved for spouses and children of exchange visitors, who come in on J-1 visas
+- J-2 visas are reserved for spouses and children of exchange visitors, who come in on J-1 visas.

-Similarly, H-4 visas are granted to spouses and unmarried children under the age of 21 of H-1B visa holders, or those individuals who come to the U.S. to work in specialty occupations.
+H-4 visas are granted to spouses and children under of H-1B visa holders, or those individuals who come to the U.S. to work in specialty occupations.
 H-4 dependents are admitted for the same time period as the H-1B visa holder, the status is dependent and thus expires with the H-1B status.
-H-4 dependents may study in the U.S. while in that category, however they are not allowed to work unless they independently qualify for a work visa.
+H-4 dependents may study in the U.S. while in that category, however, they are not allowed to work unless they independently qualify for a work visa.

 To review a full list of dependent visa categories, please review list of non-immigrant visas by clicking here.